cypher-ml/cuda8merCounter/README.md

 The results clearly demonstrate utilizing the processing power of the GPU provides a speedup over the multi-threaded CPU implementation for this task.

 Speedup is not huge, this is due to the bottleneck of the task being I/O. Speedup comes from utilizing all the cpu cores for the producer task (doubles the cpu core utilization for I/O).
-GPU computation speed is miniscule compared to this, and it is observed that the GPU cores stay idle a lot for the hardware above.
+GPU computation time is miniscule compared to this, and it is observed that the GPU cores stay idle most of the time for the hardware above.

 In `stats/` folder, you can find cuda profiling stat dumps for details.